ymlasu/para-atm-collection/air-traffic-prediction/MultiAircraftTP/README.md

 - Testing with data on Aug 7th, 2019.
 - Neighboring aircrafts maximum radar separation limit 10km.
 - Observation/prediction time horizon ratio 3:2.

+## Please cite our work if you found this is useful
+- To be posted